rightbalance/temporary_environment/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/temporary_environment.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Cloud graphic is provided by [Freepik](http://www.flaticon.com/authors/freepik) [Flaticon](http://www.flaticon.com/) which is licensed under [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/).
+Made with [Logo Maker](http://logomakr.com).